-The Service Region currently supports the academic mission and research enterprise of the College of Chemistry and the Division of Mathematical and Physical Science.
-It supports approximately $185M in annual research expenditures and 190+ faculty with seven academic departments and multiple research centers.
-The region's mission is to provide fully integrated and effective administrative services to support and encourage healthy growth in the units it serves and to support the excellence of the research, teaching and service mission of the University.
+The Service Region will support the academic mission and research enterprise of the Biological Sciences Division of the College of Letters and Science, the College of Natural Resources, the California Institute for Quantitative Biosciences (QB3), the Helen Wills Neuroscience Institute, and other associated Research Museums, Field Stations and organized research units (ORUs).
+The combined budget of the units within the region is approximately $250M (roughly half of which is sponsored research) and includes over 200 faculty in seven academic departments, seven institutes and over a dozen centers, programs, museums and field stations.
+The region’s mission is to provide fully integrated and effective administrative services to support and encourage healthy growth in the units it serves and to support the excellence of the research, teaching, and service mission of the University.

 The Regional Director has oversight and fiduciary responsibility for strategic and operational planning of the annual budget of the Service Region and for insuring that the region and the departments it serves work in concert to achieve mutually agreed upon objectives.
 Working closely with CSS Chief Operating Officer and the RAD, the Regional Director develops short- and long-term strategic plans for providing optimal and cost effective services.
-The position has operational responsibility for a department of approximately 30 professional and clerical staff and leadership responsibility for coordinating and collaborating with staff who report to the colleges and departments (e.g. the department managers, HR, budget and AP staff, and college assistant deans) who are an essential part of the team of professionals executing the work of the region.
-The Regional Director establishes operational objectives and work plans, and delegates assignments to subordinate managers/supervisors.
+The position will have operational responsibility for a department of approximately 75-90 professional and clerical staff and leadership responsibility for coordinating and collaborating with staff who report to the colleges and departments (e.g. the department and ORU managers, HR, budget and AP staff, CAOs, ORU directors and Vice Chancellor for Research Office staff) who are an essential part of the team of professionals executing the work of the region.
+The Regional Director establishes operational processes and procedures that support the unique needs of the region and advance the objectives and work plans of the units served.